 Qualities of a Good Marine battery

 While the type is one of the differentiators of marine batteries there are other features that will vary from each brand giving you a different experience.

 So it is important to be able to pick out a good quality battery.

 Maintenance and Design

-The new sealed batteries require zero maintenance and making them easier to own and use.
+The new sealed batteries require zero maintenance and make them easier to own and use.
 AGM batteries used “Absorbed Glass Mats” between the plates.
 The electrolyte is contained in the glass mats.
 They therefore cannot spill even when broken.
-They are also safer to mount in positions that would otherwise damage conventional lead acid batteries.
+They are also safer to mount in positions that would otherwise damage conventional lead-acid batteries.

 A battery’s reserve capacity is the amount of time required for a fully charged battery to drop below 10.5 volts while discharging.
 The higher the battery’s reserve capacity the longer it’s capable of performing.